 When we are present with our own trauma triggers, we begin to identify our innate stress responses.
 Once identified, we can commit to the present moment with compassion and invite in new sensory experiences.
 Once we can do that for ourselves, we can extend to others.
 Adding trauma into diversity, equity, and inclusion conversations help us get to the root of issues and embark on a trust-building and healing process.

 ACKNOWLEDGE the challenges and gaps surrounding DEI in your business/organization/community.
 Keep an open mind and heart, and be willing to embark on open and compassionate dialogues.
-Examine with a “beginner’s mind” or also known as hoshin in yogic terms.
-This refers to having an attitude of openness, eagerness, and lack of preconceptions when studying something, even when studying at an advanced level, just as a beginner would.
+Have an attitude of openness and lack of preconceptions.

 When we examine the concepts of DEI, we can view it as a process of heart acknowledgment.
 Taking the time and space to acknowledge who and what is different than us, and accepting there is a space and place for us all, can allow inclusion to naturally unfold.
 At the heart of diversity and inclusion can lie the trauma of not being recognized, seen, heard, validated and included in narratives and solutions.
 There is a balance of not “blanketing” a group of people, because the individual gets lost.
 Yet, it’s important to recognizing trends and power systems that do not support various demographics and groups.